Anxiety Therapy | Anxiety Therapist in Louisville, KY

 Untreated anxiety can cause problems with your physical health such as headaches, chronic pain, digestive issues, poor immune system, etc. The bottom line is that if you feel stuck in a state of constant worry, you need the help of an anxiety therapist.

-Anxiety Therapy or Medication?
+Anxiety Therapist or Medication?

 Treat Your Anxiety Today with the Help of an Anxiety Counselor in Louisville, KY, and surrounding areas

-The providers at Grace Psychological Services offer evidence-based treatments that keep your anxiety under control.
+The anxiety therapists at Grace Psychological Services offer evidence-based treatments that keep your anxiety under control.
 We stay up to date on the latest scientific research and treatments designed for anxiety disorders.
-Our therapists will assess your symptoms to determine if you have anxiety or any other mental health concerns.
+Our anxiety experts will assess your symptoms to determine if you have anxiety or any other mental health concerns.
 Then, they will customize a treatment plan that will aid your specific type of anxiety while pushing you toward your goals.
 If you are looking for someone trained in Cognitive Behavioral Therapy (CBT), mindfulness techniques, or exposure therapy for anxiety and/or panic attacks, then Grace Psychological Services may be a good fit for you.
 To learn more about CBT, click here.

 Most of our clients come to us after working tirelessly trying to avoid their anxiety and worry.
 They try to suppress their anxiety, ignore it, distract themselves, or other methods.
 Unfortunately, those coping methods don’t typically work.
 The more one uses these poor coping methods to battle anxiety, the more the anxiety will appear in random and uncontrolled ways (e.g., irritability, poor concentration, anger outbursts, panic attacks, etc.).

-Our therapists provide a safe place to discuss your anxiety and how it has influenced you, your work, and your relationships.
+Our anxiety therapists provide a safe place to discuss your anxiety and how it has influenced you, your work, and your relationships.
 You will learn new coping techniques that you can use daily, including ways to challenge your automatic negative thought patterns and instead focus on the present moment.
 You will also learn how to take decisive actions for a better and more relaxed future.
 Therapy is the time to examine your thoughts and feelings, take risks, and make steps toward a life controlled by you and not your anxiety.

 Multiple anxiety treatment therapists to choose from